Mohamed-Elwakdy/MD5-Mohamed-Elwakdy-/README.md

 ```

 #### Based on the "train_scores" and "test_scores", the performance of the model is improved when the number of trees are increased so the highest "train_scores" and "test_scores" I got "> 99%" when the number of trees > 9.
-Although the y-axis is so small, meaning the deviations shown in the plot may not be very significant regarding the underfitting and overfitting as rms for training and test set are so small.
+Although the y-axis is so small, meaning the deviations shown in the plot may not be very significant regarding the underfitting and overfitting as they are so small.
 I am looking to find out the best hyperparameters values to get the best performance of the model.
 Based on Figure 1, what I can start to visually see that there is underfitting when the number of trees <=7, but there is no overfitting.

 ```python